skwdpy/skwdpy/README.md

 ### Hi there 👋
+- 🌱 I’m currently learning C++ and JAVA (Maybe in the future.).
+- 📫 How to reach me: https://twitter.com/skwdpy
+- My favourite game is Minecraft.
 <!--
 **skwdpy/skwdpy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.